Dimple Kapadia says her daughters pushed her to work: Twinkle said, ‘If you need money, leave your vanity home and get back to work’

 “The stories have changed.
 We had a set pattern of having one villain, one vamp, one hero, one heroine; it was mandatory and that is how every film would be but then stories started evolving.
 Today we’re sitting in a time where the subject is the king and that’s why all of us are benefiting.
 Good roles are written.
 It’s a different kind of cinema today,” she points.

-Talking about her latest project, Saas, Bahu and Flamingo, the veteran audiences playing a feisty mother-in-law running a drug empire.
+In her latest project, Saas, Bahu and Flamingo, the veteran plays a feisty mother-in-law running a drug empire.
 Asked if there was any challenge she faced while shooting, Kapadia quips the entire series was a significant challenge for her.

 “I used to get caught up with all the stupid things in my head.
 I was like a bag of nerves for 40 days.
 And then after a month, he (director Homi Adajania) called me up and said, ‘Hey Dimple what have you done?’
 And my expressions were badly battered.
 He battered me on the set.
 I think he did it purposely, so that my character Savitri, could come through.
 Well, I think that was his entire plan.” she ends.